Tag: evil

 Have you ever had a guest (or guests) coming, and all of a sudden you realize your house is a mess?
 Maybe you go a little crazy cleaning the house up-and-down.
 You might even draft the spouse or kids to “help”.

 The guest(s) then come.
 The event/time comes and probably went just fine.
 Then you don’t clean the house until the next guest.
 You just leave it.
 The toilets and sinks turn foul.
-The and hair build on every surface and in every crevice.
+The dust and hair build on every surface and in every crevice.
 Food crumbs are being walked out of the house by ant trails.
 You just let it all go until the next guest, right?

 Of course not!
 Granted, you may not clean as minutely as when a guest comes.
 You won’t let it all go, though.

-This passage of is not quite the same as cleaning the house for the guest.
+This passage of Jesus is not quite the same as cleaning the house for the guest.
 It’s cleaning the house to get rid of the bad guest.
 It also about why one cleans the house.

 The “evil generation” wanted the Messiah to come and make everything better…without changing what they were doing.
 They wanted the Messiah to refresh, but they really didn’t want renewal.